paulovieira/rede-convergir-3/database/sql/readme.md

 ### definitions

 Contains the name and respective definitions.
-The "code" column indicates the group where a given definition belongs.
-We have the following code/groups and respective names.
+The "segment" column indicates the group where a given definition belongs.
+We have the following segments/groups and respective names.
-    "type"
+    segment "type"
         Permacultura
         Projectos integrais que visem a cultura permanente.